olefjaerestad/caniuse/README.md

 ## Dev
 Duplicate `config/config-example.json` into `config/config.json` and add your info here.
 Remember to delete the comments.

-Duplicate `secrets/ga-service-account-auth-example.json` into `secrets/ga-service-account-auth.json` and add your Analytics Reporting API v4 authentication info here.
-Remember to delete the comments.

 `npm i`

 `npm run dev`